h-REA/hREA/docs/getting-started.md

 # Getting Started

 This guide takes you from a fresh clone to a running two-agent hREA network with the demo UI.
-It targets the `main-0.6` branch (Holochain 0.6).
+It targets Holochain 0.7 (see [docs/README.md](./README.md) for exactly which release this describes).

 ## Prerequisites